 It seemed like a great idea at the time.
 I was living in a sorority house at Ohio University, majoring in Fashion Merchandising because I loved style and beautiful clothes.
-One sunny Saturday found me parked in front of a sewing machine in an empty classroom, ripping the collar (again) from a blouse I was constructing for tailoring class.
+One sunny Saturday found me parked in front of a sewing machine in an empty classroom, ripping the collar (once again) from a blouse I was constructing for tailoring class.
 I thought, there’s got to be something I can do that’s more adventurous than this!
 Monday morning I changed my major to Political Science.
-My next stop was the ROTC building.
+Next stop—the ROTC building.

-That June, less than 24 hours after wafting down the aisle at my brother’s wedding in a cloud of pink lace, I was face-down in the dirt of Fort Knox Kentucky wearing Army green.
-As it turns out, over the next month my fellow cadets and I became quite familiar with Fort Knox dirt, performing what would multiply into hundreds of thousands of career push-ups.
-It was a steep learning curve for a former fashionista, but I loved the training and was awarded a scholarship by the Army.
-Two years later I was commissioned a Second Lieutenant in the Military Police Corps.
+That June, less than 24 hours after wafting down the aisle at my brother’s wedding in a meringue of pink lace, I was face-down in the dirt of Fort Knox Kentucky wearing Army green.
+As it happened, my fellow cadets and I became familiar with Fort Knox dirt, performing what multiplied for many of us into hundreds of thousands of career push-ups.
+It was a steep learning curve for a former fashionista, but I loved the training and was even awarded a scholarship by the Army.
+Two years later I was commissioned a Second Lieutenant in the Military Police Corps branch.

 “Drawing is your understanding of form.”Edgar Degas

-I’m a life-long sailor and passionate equestrian in my free time and I began teaching myself to draw and paint, signing up for a class or workshop occassionally.
+In my free time I’m a life-long sailor and passionate equestrian, and I began teaching myself to draw and paint as well, occasionally signing up for a class or workshop.
 In a watercolor workshop, we were instructed to copy a masterwork, a time-honored atelier method of learning to paint.
 I chose a pastel by French impressionist Edgar Degas.
-The instructor explained that using watercolor paint instead of pastels would not produce the same results as my reference photo, but the exercise sparked an intense study of Degas’ singular methods.
-I studied exhibitions, read manusripts and books and queried experts the world over.
-My military training in observation and analysis came in suprisingly handy as I doggedly copied work after work by Degas until I could practically feel him moving my hand.
-Eventually I moved away from painting in his style and started painting in my own, but those lessons in color and painstaking draughtsmanship are a major part of my work to this day.
+As it turned out, using watercolor paint could not produce the same results as my pastel reference photo, but the exercise sparked an intense interest in the artist.
+In effect, Degas became my mentor.
+I studied exhibitions, read manusripts and books and queried experts the world over about his techniques.
+Suprisingly, my military training in observation and analysis came in handy.
+I doggedly copied work after work by Degas until I could practically feel him moving my hand.
+Eventually I moved away from painting in his style and started painting in my own, but his lessons in color and painstaking draughtsmanship are a hallmark of my work to this day.

 “Great patience is called for on the hard path that I have entered on.”Edgar Degas

-One afternoon I passed my open studio door and paused before the empty easels.
-I don’t know how long I stood there with my arms crossed, but after awhile I heard myself say to nobody: ‘What exactly is the problem?’
+One afternoon I passed my open studio door, and I don’t know how long I leaned on the jamb, looking at the empty easels, but after awhile I heard myself say, ‘What exactly is the problem?’

 Nearly 2,000 years ago Marcus Aurelius wrote, “The impediment to action advances action.
 What stands in the way becomes the way.”
 In other words, sometimes our greatest opportunities for growth and improvement are hidden within our greatest difficulties.